-The Optimization of Medical Accelerators (OMA) is the aim of this European Training Network.
-The project joins universities, research centers and ion beam treatment facilities with industry partners to address the challenges in treatment facility design and optimization, numerical simulations for the development of advanced treatment schemes, and in beam imaging and treatment monitoring.
+The Optimization of Medical Accelerators (OMA) was the aim of this European Training Network.
+The project joined universities, research centers and ion beam treatment facilities with industry partners to address the challenges in treatment facility design and optimization, numerical simulations for the development of advanced treatment schemes, and in beam imaging and treatment monitoring.

-The network presently consists of an international consortium of more than 30 partner organisations including universities, research centres and private companies working in this field.
+The network consisted of an international consortium of more than 30 partner organisations including universities, research centres and private companies working in this field.

-The project provides a wide ranging training programme comprising schools, workshops and an international conference.
-Most of these events will be open to external delegates and it will also be possible for additional 'adjunct' partners from around the world to join this initiative.
+The project provided a wide ranging training programme comprising schools, workshops and an international conference.
+Most of these events were open to external delegates and it was also possible for additional 'adjunct' partners from around the world to join this initiative.